 The Swan Valley has a warm, Mediterranean-style climate and rich, fertile soils, so it's no surprise the region has claimed its spot as a leading producer of a vast range of top quality wines.

 Perfectly complementing Perth's climate and a smorgasbord of cuisines, be sure to visit our cellar doors and stock up on a bounty of these tasty drops while you're in the Valley.
 Here's what's on offer.

 Sparkling wines have long been the favoured drink to celebrate any occasion.
 Making sparkling wine in the traditional Methode Champenoise, the same method that produces champagne in France, is labour intensive but very much worth the extra effort.
 In the Swan Valley, delicious and creamy sparkling wines are produced from traditional varieties such as Chardonnay, Chenin Blanc and Shiraz.

 Verdelho is a variety that thrives in the climate of the Swan Valley.
 It is crisp and dry with tropical notes and is perfect with or without food.
-Ideal to serve with tapas, freshly shucked oysters and most Asian cultures.
+Ideal to serve with tapas, freshly shucked oysters and Asia flavours.

 Chenin Blanc is grown extensively in the Valley and often forms the basis of wines called 'classic'.
 Chenin Blanc is crisp and dry with intense flavour.
 Ideal to serve with seafood and light-style chicken dishes.

 Petit Verdot has gained a strong following in the Swan Valley.
 Dense in colour and highly aromatic with notes of blueberries and spice flavours on the palate, it is best matched with rich foods including hearty casseroles, roast duck and strong cheddar cheese.